Research on Chinese Medicine and Fertility

 Principles of Acupuncture by Angela Hicks

 A very simple introduction to Acupuncture.
-She’s a very clear writer and includes a good deal of patient examples.
+She’s a wonderfully clear writer and includes a good deal of patient examples.

 Discovering the Five Elements One Day at a Time by Janice MacKenzie